numfocus/gsoc/2016/proposals/maurya-kumar-raj.md

 This project deals with implementing and automating the process of accessing the data with the taxonomic names resolved.
 The project requires the knowledge of Python and database systems like MySql, SqLite.
 I have worked on similar projects that had the same requirements and skill set.

-I also have interned at some research organizations like Indian Institute of Science Education Research (IISER) Kolkata, UNESCO.
+I also have interned at some research organizations like:
+* Indian Institute of Science Education Research (IISER) Kolkata.
+* United Nations Educational, Scientific and Cultural Organization (UNESCO).

 Apart from these I have also interned at start-up companies which includes:
 * Absentia Virtual Reality
 * Kanopy Techno Solutions